taniyeahh7/EzChat/README.md

 We've made a chatbot that can answer all questions about the government from When does my driver's license expire? to How do I apply for passport?
 The chatbot will be available on all domains of goverment websites and once a user is logged in, would connect to the database to answer the user specific questions as well!

-We are working on integrating google api for speech to text and text to speech for further enhancing user friendliness.
+We are working on integrating Google API for speech to text and text to speech for further enhancing user friendliness.
-The above said feature will also help in translating the queries and responses in 120+ languages.
+The above said feature will also help in translating the queries and responses in **120+ languages**.

 With this chatbot every field can be taken line-by-line which will ensure that progress is being saved and if there is any error it is indicated immediately.